trevorsee/2017-website-archive/_projects/roadmap-reporter.markdown

 **Hiding information until asked**
 <br>
-I designed Reporter with the principal that targeted information is better than complete information, as long as there is easy navigation to ask for contextually related data.
-A row can be expanded to view it's contributing factors (a project expands to see the internal tasks, people, and roles).
+I designed Reporter with the perspective that targeted information is better than complete information, as long as there is easy navigation to ask for contextually related data.
+A project expands to see the internal tasks, people, and roles.
+A row can be expanded to view its contributing factors.
 {: .measure-wide .mt0 .mb5 }

 <img ix-path="trevorcarr-dot-info-roadmapreporter7.png"